otobrglez/compression-puzzle/README.md

 Although benchmarking is not the primary goal of this project; some authors are really kean to measure the performance of their solutions and compare them to others.

-These languages have benchmarking suites made and feel free to give the ma try.
+These languages have benchmarking suites made and feel free to give them a try.

 ```bash
 # Python